DEV3L/toy-bin/marketing-site/contents/docs/about.md

 ---

-At <span class="italic">Artifact L!ft Off</span>, we believe every creation deserves a platform that highlights its brilliance.
+At <span class="italic">ToЧ Bin</span>, we believe every creation deserves a platform that highlights its brilliance.
 By combining sleek visuals, futuristic tools, and effortless usability, we’ve built a platform that transforms ideas into cosmic showcases of mastery.

 ---

 ## **Our Mission**

 Our mission is to empower creators to shine.
-Whether you're sharing a portfolio, launching a product, or building your personal brand, <span class="italic">Artifact L!ft Off</span> provides the tools to elevate your projects.
+Whether you're sharing a portfolio, launching a product, or building your personal brand, <span class="italic">ToЧ Bin</span> provides the tools to elevate your projects.

 - **Cosmic Inspiration**: A design ethos inspired by the infinite possibilities of the cosmos.
 - **Effortless Simplicity**: Intuitive templates and tools to bring your vision to life.